 Ubisoft sponsored our eSports team with amazing team hoodies as well as providing some Ubisoft games that our students can play during lunch times.

 Iksuda have provided us with some of there previous generation lab equipment which have been used by some of our students.

 Fujitsu sponsored our Fujitsu Hub, providing us with various Fujitsu Laptops and PCs for students to use during lessons and while studying independently.

 If you or your company feels that they would like to sponsor North East Futures UTC we would love to hear you’re suggestions.
 Please use the link below to contact Sarah our Business Liaison Manager.

 Regular interaction with business partners and students within normal lessons can really help engage students.
 It helps link the work they do in class with the real world.
 We have had amazing classroom takeovers this year already.
 Fujitsu and the NHS have been in our English lessons.
 Ubisoft, Accenture and NBS have taken over some of our computer science lessons.
 AHSN, Iksuda and the NHS have supported our science department.
 If you would like to take part in a classroom takeover in Digital Technology please email Karen (see below).
 Or of you would like to take part in a classroom takeover in Health Sciences please email Mark (see below).

 Work Experience is a very important part of school.
 It introduces students to what a working job is really like and it can also help them discover career aspirations.
 To make our work experience perfect we work each student individually helping them search, apply and arrange work experience with companies of their own choice.
 We make sure that each place is both safe for our students to work in and that it suits the requirements for a productive placement.

-Our core partners and partners are where our students turn to.
+Our core partners and partners are where our students turn to first.
 We also use a great platform to help students reach out to industries called GlobalBridge.
 This platform is a great medium for our students to find work experience places and opportunities.